 Sometimes eating healthy can be boring.
 Also, I don’t care what anyone says I personally think yogurt is disgusting but I know I need to eat it.
 Why?
 Because I need more probiotics in my life, and I also need to get the other benefits yogurt has — I’ve been seriously lacking!
-My body is not only my temple but right now Hanna depends on me and my body as she is strictly breastfed so I need to think of her as well!
+My body is not only my time but right now Hanna depends on me and my body as she is strictly breastfed so I need to think of her as well!

 I am currently breastfeeding and with that comes eating.
-Of course I have been struggling with eating.
-I am a snacker, always have been but up until recently I haven’t really cared because I was always able to maintain a decent weight that I was comfortable with, and didn’t really have to watch what I ate.
+Of course, I have been struggling with eating.
+I am a snacker, always have been but up until recently, I haven’t really cared because I was always able to maintain a decent weight that I was comfortable with, and didn’t really have to watch what I ate.

 That has changed now though.
-Ever since giving birth to Hanna I feel like, and look like, I haven’t lost much weight.
+Ever since giving birth to Hanna I feel like and look like, I haven’t lost much weight.
 That isn’t really a big deal, it takes time — did you know it takes the body 1 whole year to recover from giving birth?
 So, trying to rush the weight loss isn’t really ideal.
 However, letting my body just try to deal with the breastfeeding, extra eating to ensure milk production is flowing, and not able to exercise as much as I’d like to I’ve had to seriously stop and look at the food I’m eating.

 I did it, I took the plunge and you guessed it, I gagged.
 It was gross, but I try to eat at least one yogurt a day.
 I’ve started adding stuff to it like dried fruit, fresh fruit, nuts, and even granola.
 It has really helped me get the right idea when snacking and keeping it down hasn’t been as challenging.
 My kids love yogurt, so there was no reason for me to loathe it so much.